-2 adhere to the procedures set out in the Welsh Government's Disciplinary and
+2 adhere to the procedures set out in the Welsh Government's Disciplinary and designate a governor for safeguarding who will oversee the school's/college's child protection policy and practice.

 Welsh Government's Keeping learners safe guidance

 This governor will feed back to the Governing Body on child protection matters as and when required, and will be required to write an annual report to the Governing Body on the school's child protection activities, based on the information in the annual safeguarding self-evaluation.
 The Safeguarding toolkit (Keeping Learners Safe) is the recommended format.